-I am honored to have been selected by my colleagues to be the Ranking Member, the most senior Democratic member, of the Aviation Subcommittee.
+I am honored to have been selected by my colleagues to be the Ranking Member, the lead Democratic member, of the Aviation Subcommittee.
 The work of the Subcommittee is critical to jobs and the economy in Washington state and the Second District.
-The Pacific Northwest is the aerospace capital of the world, and I will work hard to make sure the United States invests in our aviation future.
-Aviation means jobs in Northwest Washington.
-Anything I can do to support the growth and safety of air travel will bring good jobs to our communities.
+The Pacific Northwest is the aerospace capital of the world, and I am working hard to make sure the United States invests in our aviation future.
+Aviation manufacturing is a powerful economic engine, and it means jobs in Northwest Washington.
+I will continue to support the growth and safety of our country’s aviation industry.

-- Supported federal transportation grant applications by Island Transit and Sound Transit to expand service.
+- Supported federal transportation grant applications by Island Transit, Community Transit and Sound Transit to expand service.

 - Supported small shipyards like Dakota Creek Industries in Anacortes by championing grants to help increase productivity and create jobs.

 - Pushed to include higher standards for oil tankers in the FAST Act.
 The bill requires improvements to the caps on older tank cars to reduce pressure and the potential for explosion in case of an accident.